Master of Science in Nursing Program

 The Master of Science in Nursing (MSN) program is built upon the baccalaureate degree with an upper-division focus in nursing and emphasizes research, theory, and practice.
 The graduate program in nursing offers eight areas of emphasis:

-The Post-BSN DNP program is also offered for RNs who desire preparation in primary care as a Family, Dual Pediatric/Family, or Dual Adult-Gerontology/ Family Nurse Practitioner, in Family/Lifespan Psychiatric-Mental Health Nurse Practitioner and preparation in Adult-Gerontology as a Clinical Nurse Specialist.
-The program requires 3 years of full-time study; part-time study is also available.
-The curriculum ranges from 78 - 81 semester credits depending upon the focus of study and prior preparation.
-Graduates of the program will be eligible for national board certification.
+The BSN to DNP program is also offered for RNs who desire preparation in primary care as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (AGNP/FNP), and Psychiatric-Mental Health Nurse Practitioner (PMHNP).
+Graduates of a master's entry program in nursing are eligible to apply.
+The BSN to DNP program requires 3 years of full-time study; part-time study is also available.
+The curriculum ranges from 78-81 units depending on the focus of study and prior preparation.
+Graduates are eligible to write national certification examinations appropriate to their educational preparation.